Best Coffee in Tbilisi: My 2026 Updated Picks

 The original shop is small but airy, with plenty of seating and a great street-facing bar counter for people-watching.
 Their menu keeps it simple: hand brews, batch brews, and classics like Cappuccino, Latte, and Flat White, alongside non-coffee options such as chai, matcha, and hot chocolate.
 A small selection of cakes and pastries makes for a perfect pairing.

-Today, Shavi has grown to four locations: the original Vera spot, Garage near Freedom/Liberty Square, a branch on Ninoshvili Street by Marjanishvili Metro, and one inside the iconic barrel at Wine Factory N1.
+Today, Shavi has grown to four locations: the original Vera spot, Garage near Freedom/Liberty Square, a branch on Ninoshvili Street by Marjanishvili Metro, in Bagebi, and one in Radio City.

 Plan Your Tbilisi Trip Like A Pro